Owner name search

 Complete the details required, and we’ll send an application pack to you.
 The Department of Transport and Main Roads individually considers applications.

-What is the best information to search an owner name?
+What is the best way to search?

 We recommend you enter the person’s surname and given name.
 This will return a list of matches including middle names or initials.